 Low-Carb Deconstructed Stuffed Cabbage Casserole finished casserole in baking dish and one serving on plate

-And while this Stuffed Cabbage Casserole has a few steps, it also makes at least 8 servings, so there’s plenty to freeze, and I love taking a container of this tasty casserole out of the freezer and reheating it for a quick dinner.
-I eat mine with a little sour cream on top, enjoy!
+And cabbage goes on sale in March, so I’m reminding you about this delicious casserole!
+The recipe makes eight servings, so there’s plenty to freeze.
+And I LOVE taking a container of this out of the freezer and reheating it for a quick dinner.
+I’m usually eating it with a little sour cream on top; I hope you enjoy it too!

 What ingredients do you need for this recipe?